 The central pressure vessel is built upon a 24" long x 7" OD aluminum tube with 1/8" wall thickness.
-The larger body of this year's hull allows more room for electronics and sensors, as well as the potential to increase the stability of the platform while submerged.
+The larger body of the new generation hull allows more room for electronics and sensors, while increasing the stability of the platform while submerged.
 By being less susceptible to external disturbances, the submarine's control system becomes more robust.
-By implementing a larger platform, we are given greater flexibility in the addition of future sensor packages required for additional research.
-With the addition of the DVL and other advanced sensors we required more buoyancy to compensate for the additional weight.
+By implementing a larger platform, we have greater flexibility in the addition of future sensor packages required for additional research.
+When we added more advanced sensors, we required more buoyancy to compensate for the additional weight.

-Our team desired to extend the maximum operating depth of our vehicle so aluminum was chosen as the primary construction material.
-Aluminum has better machining characteristics when compared to polycarbonate and will extend the runtime of our vehicle by permitting more efficient heat dissipation from the electronics into the water.
+Our team desired to increase the maximum operating depth of our vehicle, so aluminum was chosen as the primary construction material.
+Aluminum has better machining characteristics when compared to the polycarbonate of previous years, and it will extend the runtime of our vehicle by permitting more efficient heat dissipation from the electronics into the water.

 The end cap design of the SubjuGator was driven by the desire to implement a reliable, repeatable, and quickly deployable system.
-Both caps implement a double o-ring sealing system that is fault tolerant to the repeated opening and closing of the vehicle during development.
-The caps are fastened to the SubjuGator using guide holes that are aligned with complementary holes on the hull.
-Threaded Stainless rods are fed these guide holes and finger turnable nuts are used to complete the seal of the system.
-The forward facing end cap includes a port to integrate a TriTec Altimeter for ranging and obstacle avoidance/detection.
+Both caps implement a double o-ring sealing system that is fault-tolerant to the repeated opening and closing of the vehicle during development.
+The caps are locked to the submarine using guide holes that align with complementary holes on the hull.
+Threaded stainless steel rods are fed into these guide holes and wing nuts are used to complete the seal of the system.
+The forward-facing end cap includes a port to integrate a TriTec Altimeter for ranging and obstacle avoidance/detection.

-Figure 3 - Endcap with Altimeter Installed
+Figure 3 - End Cap with Altimeter Installed

-The entire subjugator, including external sensors, is protected by a cage that is constructed from a hybrid carbon fiber and aluminum tube superstructure.
-This makes our AUV rigid, light weight, and easy to handle.
-In addition, the cage protects the submarine from unintended collisions, eliminates the need for a stand, and allows a frame for the attachment of temporary or experimental sensors.
+The entire SubjuGator, including external sensors, is protected by a cage that is constructed from a hybrid carbon fiber and aluminum tube superstructure.
+This makes our AUV rigid, lightweight, and easy to handle.
+In addition, the cage protects the submarine from unintended collisions, eliminates the need for a stand, and provides a frame for the attachment of temporary or experimental sensors.

-All composite parts are made using multiple layers of 3k prepreg. carbon fiber weave.
-The amount of layers used was dependant on the location of the support structure and how much equipment would be mounted to it.
-After each piece was placed in its mold it was covered in a vacuum bag and that applied -30psi of vacuum and placed into the curing oven set with a 6hr curing cycle.
+All composite parts are made using multiple layers of 3K preimpregnated carbon fiber weave.
+The number of layers used was dependent on the location of the support structure and how much equipment would be mounted to it.
+After each part was formed to its custom mold, it was covered in a vacuum bag that applied 30psi of vacuum, and then placed into the curing oven set for a 6 hour curing cycle.
 After each piece was cured, it went through a wet sanding process to give each piece a shiny glasslike finish.